 In October 2017, Australia and the Czech Republic signed a bilateral agreement establishing counterpart Work and Holiday arrangements for young Czechs and Australians.

 Bilateral economic and trade relationship

-In 2014, Australian investment stock in the Czech Republic was estimated to be A$291 million, with inwards investment from the Czech Republic valued at A$42 million.
+In 2016, Australian investment stock in the Czech Republic was estimated to be A$209 million, while Czech investment in Australia was A$44 million.

 For information on doing business in the Czech Republic, please see Austrade's website.